desh2608/gss/README.md

 for example: 21.18 seconds is encoded as `002118` .
 This convention should be fine if your audio duration is under ~2.75 h (9999s), otherwise, you should change the padding in `gss/core/enhancer.py` .

+**How to solve the Lhotse AudioDurationMismatch error?**

+This error is raised when the audio files corresponding to different channels have different durations.
+This is often the case for multi-array recordings, e.g., CHiME-6.
+You can bypass this error by setting the `--duration-tolerance` option to some larger value (Lhotse's default is 0.025).
+For CHiME-6, we had to set this to 3.0.

 ** How should I generate RTTMs required for enhancement?**